Minds On

 In this section of the learning activity, you have only scratched the surface on assimilation, residential schools, and the treatment of Indigenous communities in Canada’s past.

-Examine the following articles to learn more about residential schools in Canada and how they are still impacting communities today.
+Examine the following article to learn more about the impact of residential schools and the origins of Orange Shirt Day.

 Discrimination of Black Canadians